grokify/grokify-articles/review_bowflex_velocore.md

 1. meet / exceeded all expectations

 I have a bike that leans like no other and one that finally allows me to stream media.

+It has further convinced me to consider getting a Bowflex treamdmill in the future.